 Northwestern Connecticut Community College is committed to the full participation of all students in its programs.
 Students with disabilities who feel they may require specific accommodations are encouraged to contact the Learning Disabilities Specialist in the Center for Student Development, Room 211, located in Greenwoods Hall-119 Main Street, Winsted, CT.

 Students with documented disabilities are eligible to receive reasonable academic services accommodations.
-If you are a new or prospective student to NCCC please fill out the Prospective/new students forms.

 The process for obtaining a reasonable accommodation is an interactive one and it empowers students to become active and independent learners in their own academic success and growth here at NCCC.
 The process begins with:

 - Student’s disclosure of his/her disability and accommodation(s) request to the Learning Disabilities Specialist (LDS).
 The student will make an appointment to meet with the LDS at least four weeks before the start of the semester.
+Please fill out our intake form.

 - The student has the responsibility of providing the College with the Appropriate documentation from a qualified physician or clinician who has diagnosed his/her disability.
 Submitted documentation becomes part of a confidential file and is used in supporting the appropriateness of requested accommodations.